 Constipated Betta Or Dropsy

-I have mentioned above that white stringy poop can indication of parasites.
+I have mentioned above that white stringy poop could be an indication of parasites.
 Similarly, heavy bloating can be a sign of dropsy, a serious condition that will need prompt treatment, so you wouldn’t want to misdiagnose it as constipation.

-Can You Tell Between Betta Constipation And Dropsy
+How Can You Tell Between Constipation And Dropsy

 The bloating caused by dropsy is different from that of constipation in that the scales will usually stick out, resembling a pine cone, and has therefore become known as pineconing.
 If you look down on your betta from above, it will be easier to notice this pineconing of the scales.